 The real world connectivity is not ideal.

 In case, we are not able to get the public IP address of both the clients.
 Then we can’t connect peer to peer.
-In that case, we need TURN Server.
+In that case, we need the TURN Server.

 TURN Server is used to connect both the clients if peer to peer fails by acting as a mediator.
-Basically, it takes the data from one client and sends to another client.
-So, it’s job is to relay media.
+Basically, it takes the data from one client and sends it to another client.
+So, it’s job is to relay the media.